blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Hindu Culture.md

 			- It begins where Bhagavad Gita ends, and most important Purana
 	- Tantras / Aagamas (Practical Ideas)
 		- Sections: Jnana Pada / Vidya Pada, Yoga Pada, Kriya Pada, Charya Pada
-		    - Jnana pada / Vidya Pada – consists of doctrine, the philosophical and spiritual knowledge, knowledge of reality and liberation
+		    - Jnaana pada / Vidya Pada – consists of doctrine, the philosophical and spiritual knowledge, knowledge of reality and liberation
 		    - Yoga Pada – precepts on yoga, the physical and mental discipline.
 		    - Kriya Pada – consists of rules for rituals, construction of temples (Mandir); design principles for sculpting, carving, and consecration of idols of deities for worship in temples; for different forms of initiations or diksha.
 			    - This code is analogous to those in Puranas and in the Buddhist text of Sadhanamala.
 		    - Charya Pada – lays down rules of conduct, of worship (puja), observances of religious rites, rituals, festivals and prayaschitthas.

-		- Astya (Orthodox Hindu schools of philosophy)
+		- Aastya (Orthodox Hindu schools of philosophy)
 			- Shad Darshan / 6 Darshans (Samkhya, Yoga, Nyaya, Vaisheshika, Mimamsa and Vedanta)
-		- Nastya (Hindu schools of philosophy not accepting of Vedic authority)
+		- Naastya (Hindu schools of philosophy not accepting of Vedic authority)
 	- Sangam Literature
 		- Five Great Epics (includes Silappatikaram)